Hopac/Hopac/Docs/Programming.md

 to prepare an environment in which you should be able to directly evaluate example code from this document.

 The Hopac Programming Model
 ---------------------------

 There are two central aspects of Hopac that shape the programming model.

 The first aspect is that, threads, which are called *jobs*, in Hopac are extremely lightweight.
-On modern machines you can spawn tens of millions of new jobs in a second.
+On modern machines you can start tens of millions of new jobs in a second.
 Because a job takes only a very small amount of memory, starting from tens of bytes, a program may have millions of jobs on a modern machine at any moment.
 (Of course, at any moment, most of those jobs are